Mt. San Antonio College

 Mt.
 San Antonio College (Mt.
 SAC) is a public community college in Walnut, California.
-It offers more than 260 degree and certificate programs, 25 support programs, and more than 50 student clubs and athletic programs, including counseling and tutoring.
+It offers more than 400 degree and certificate programs, 36 support programs, and more than 50 student clubs and athletic programs, including food pantry, counseling, and tutoring.
 The college offers associate degrees, career education, community recreation courses, ESL, adult education, and youth summer programs.

 History

 After World War II, local leaders anticipated the return of young people to college.
 Four local high school districts voted to approve the formation of the Mt.
 San Antonio Community College District in December 1945.
 The board wasted little time.
 They immediately began to meet on December 26, 1945, and set out to find a suitable location and hire staff.
 They leased from the state of California a former U.S. Naval hospital located on 445 acres in what was unincorporated Walnut.
 The land had buildings from as early as 1919, when it was a home for wayward boys.
 It had also been the State Narcotic Hospital before the war.

 The lease began on July 1, 1946, and a newly hired staff immediately set out to open a college and begin to offer classes that fall.
 With a meager budget of $191,790, faculty and staff worked relentlessly to gather furniture and supplies, design courses, and register students.
 Family members and students voluntarily pitched in to help collect supplies and paint walls.
 The school opened for classes on September 16, 1946, with 682 registered students taking classes in programs organized under 7 divisions and 12 departments.